kemitchell/bitc-configurator/README.md

 		- `--ip <computer-ip>`: automatically set the computer IP to the specified value.
 This must be in the 10.0.0.[5-150] range.
 		- `-v|--verbose`: show all command output
 - `bitc login <computer-id>`: SSH into the specified computer.
 Note: this requires you to have the universal SSH key (i.e. be registered as an admin).
-- `bitc server`: run the admin dashboard webserver on the server machine.
+- `bitc server`: run the admin dashboard webserver on the server machine, or on the client connects to the server to keep the server up to date on status
-	- Flags (note that these are going away once the setup is fully implemented):
-		- `-p|--port`: specify the port to listen on
-		- `--user|--username`: specify the basic auth username
-		- `--pass|--password`: specify the basic auth password
+- `bitc _private`: used by miscellaneous utils and is not for human consumption

 [BITC]: http://example.com